GSDan/LitReviewer/ReadMe.md

 Needs to be adapted to different review templates

+- Run 'npm install'
 - Place each reviewer's csv in the /reviews folder, with the format reviewerName.csv (e.g. "Dan.csv")
+- Update LitReviewer.js to reflect your template
 - Run with 'node LitReviewer.js'